- Where are your natural interests and tendencies pointing?

 All she had to do was figure out how to get their attention and start pitching.
 Her cold email course walks you through a lot of the basics if you want to be a freelance writer.

-After a year of success in one niche, she decided she wanted to change her niche so she closed down her old site and started a site for helping freelance writers learn how to pitch and promote themselves and sidestep the low pay content-mills.
+After a year of success in one niche, she decided she wanted to change her niche, so she closed down her old site and started a website for helping freelance writers learn how to pitch and promote themselves and sidestep the low pay content-mills.
 Now she is pivoting again to enlarge her scope to all creatives who want to freelance.
 It has been fun to watch her develop over the last couple of years.

 Courtney Foster Donahue is the Queen of Facebook.
 Sign up for her newsletter to get news about her free workshops and paid courses.
 She is a good example of a creative person who also has business smarts.

 Michelle Ward is the Fairy Godmother of helping Multipassionate women of business prioritize without closing themselves off into narrow niches.
-Check out her site If your mutli-disciplinary or multi-talented and thinking of starting a coaching or service-oriented business.
+Check out her site If your multi-disciplinary or multi-talented and thinking of starting a coaching or service-oriented business.

 I have her creative live course and her book.
 I love her inspiring emails that remind me that I don’t have to be like everyone else.

 Find Your uniquity with The Abundant artist blog by Corey Huff, the Prince of online marketing for artists.
 I have his book. and would love to get coaching some day.